diablodale/dp.docs/docs/_max/attributes/irflood.md

 We recommend to only use the brightness (power) needed.
 Higher brightness *does not* imply better results.

-> :warning: IR flood lights can overheat and are
+> ⚠️ IR flood lights can overheat and are
 > a consumable component.
 Consult the manufacturer's documentation
 > to learn responsible and reliable usage of the IR flood light.
 > We are *not responsible* for misuse or its consumption.